-Emission from Stacks of Biogas Flare
+Emission from Stacks of Boiler, Biogas Flare

-- 4.2 Emission from the stack of biogas flare was sampled and analyzed.
+- 4.1 Emissions from the stack of boiler and from the stack of biogas flare were sampled and analyzed.
 Methods adopted for analysis are listed in Table 4-1.
-In addition to parameters listed in Table 4-1, exhaust gas velocity was measured. - 4.3 Since the testing report of emission from stack of biogas flare is not ready upon the submission of this monthly EM&A report, the detailed monitoring methodologies will be included in the subsequent monthly EM&A Report.
+In addition to parameters listed in Table 4-1, exhaust gas velocity was measured. - 4.2 Since the testing reports of emission from stacks of boiler and biogas flare are not ready upon the submission of this monthly EM&A report, the detailed monitoring methodologies will be included in the subsequent monthly EM&A Report.

-Table 4-1 Methodology for Monitoring of Emission from Stack of Biogas Flare
+Table 4-1 Methodologies for Monitoring of Emission from Stacks of Boiler and Biogas Flare